Imsurajr/Dicee_Roll/README.md

 # Dicee 🎲

-Created an Simple Dice Roll app with the help of DART.
+Created an Simple Dice Roll app with the help of DART!